What Is Wearable Technology?

 According to chemist Matt Coppock, a soldier’s lethality can be enhanced by collecting different biorecognition receptors to eliminate emerging personal and environmental threats.

-With the advent of virtual reality, it is natural to create military simulations using and combat simulations for VR – that soldiers can train on.
+With the advent of virtual reality, it is natural to create military simulations and combat simulations for VR for soldiers to train on.

 Recent simulations include a soldier wearing a shock belt during a combat simulation.